svylabs/soar-rewards/README.md

 # SOAR Staking & Rewards

-**SOAR: Stake Once; Amplify Rewards** is a staking protocol, where users can stake once in mainnet(Ethereum) and are able to permissionlessly claim staking rewards in many chains / L2s, where trustless bridge between that chain and ethereum is available.
+**SOAR: Stake Once; Amplify Rewards** is a staking protocol for dapps offering revenue from protocol yield to token holders, where users can stake once in mainnet(Ethereum) and are able to permissionlessly claim staking rewards in many chains / L2s, where trustless bridge between that chain and ethereum is available.

 # Usecase